-If you are applying for the first time, you need to bring all members of your family with you, including children.
-You do NOT need to bring your children (age 0 to 17) to PATH if:
+While you are welcome to bring your child(ren) to PATH with you, you do NOT need to bring your children (age 0 to 17) to PATH if:

-- You have been asked to return to PATH for a follow-up appointment or to submit documents. - You were determined ineligible for shelter in the past 30 days and are reapplying for shelter (with no change in the members of your household).
+- You are applying for shelter for the first time, and you can conduct a video call with your child(ren) for the PATH staff to see the child(ren). - > You have been asked to return to PATH for a follow-up appointment or to submit documents. - You were determined ineligible for shelter in the past 30 days and are reapplying for shelter (with no change in the members of your household).